dglazkoff/nodejs2024Q1-service/README.md

 ## Running application

-Before running the application, you need to set up the environment variables.
+Before start application you need to install PostgresSQL and start it.
+Then set up the environment variables.
 Create a `.env` file in the root directory and fill it with the content from .env.example file.

+To start the application, enter the following command:
 ```
 npm start
 ```